RLOpenCatalyst/cc-doc/source/gettingstarted.rst

 **Install Agents through RLCatalyst**

 RLCatalyst installs monitoring agents in the target nodes on which the Business Services are running.
 This is done via a bootstrapping process which will install system monitoring, app monitoring and services monitoring agents into the instances.
-Once installed, the real-time monitoring alerts will be available under RLCatalyst Command Centre→Services and RLCatalyst Command Centre→Monitoring Tools .
+Once installed, the real-time monitoring alerts will be available under RLCatalyst Command Centre→Services and RLCatalyst Command Centre→Monitoring Tools.

  1. Login to <customer name>neo.rlcatalyst.com with the given credentials -> Go to Work zone.
  2. Click on the tree on the left to choose the Organization, Business Group, Project and